Walter Mittelholzer

-Walter Mittelholzer (2 April 1894 – 9 May 1937) was a Swiss aviation pioneer.
-He was active as a pilot, photographer, travel writer, as well as of the first aviation entrepreneurs.
+Walter Mittelholzer (2 April 1894 – 9 May 1937) was a Swiss aviation pioneer and one of the first aviation entrepreneurs.
+He was active as a pilot, photographer, and travel writer.

 Life

 Mittelholzer was born on 2 April 1894 in St. Gallen, the son of a baker, earned his private pilot's license in 1917.
 In 1918 he completed his instruction as a military pilot.

 On 5 November 1919 he co-founded an air-photo and passenger flight business, Comte, Mittelholzer, and Co.
 In 1920 this firm merged with the financially stronger Ad Astra Aero.
 Mittelholzer was the director and head pilot of Ad Astra Aero, which later became Swissair.